This post may contain affiliate links. Full disclosures here.

 Power Pumping Schedule Ideas while Nursing

 Now let’s get back into some ideas on when you can implement some power pumping into your nursing routine.
 I would recommend choosing a couple of times per day after your baby has nursed and is ready to be put down for a nap.

 This will give you the uninterrupted hour you need to pump and it won’t interfere with your nursing session.

 I know that you probably are cringing at the thought of giving up your freedom during your baby’s nap time to do a chore, but you don’t have to be tied down to pump!

-Not with the BabyBuddha breast pump!
-This breast pump is my favorite portable breast pump because it’s compact, sleek, super powerful and mobile.
+These are my favorite portable breast pumps because they are compact, sleek, super powerful and mobile.

-If you pair the BabyBuddha with Freemie Cups you are totally free to pump and do anything you want!
+If you pair one of these mobile pumps with Freemie Cups you are totally free to pump and do anything you want!

 How to Perform Power Pumping

 This is the section of the article where we get a little more technical.
 I am going to break down and show you how power pumping can be performed.

 Use this method of start and stop pumping twice per day for 60 minutes each session.